adobe/spectrum-web-components/packages/overlay/overlay-trigger.md

 ## Description

 An `<overlay-trigger>` element supports the delivery of temporary overlay content based on interaction with a persistent trigger element.
 An element prepared to receive accessible interactions (e.g. an `<sp-button>`, or `<button>`, etc.) is addressed to `slot="trigger"`, and the content to display (either via `click` or `hover`/`focus` interactions) is addressed to `slot="click-content"` or `slot="hover-content"`, respectively.
 A trigger element can be linked to the delivery of content, intended for a single interaction, or both.
-Content addressed to `slot="hover-content"` is made available when the mouse enters or leaves the target element, as well as when focus enters or leaves the target elements to support receiving this content via keyboard and screen reader navigation.
+Content addressed to `slot="hover-content"` is made available when the mouse enters or leaves the target element.
+Keyboard navigation will make this content available when focus enters or leaves the target element.
 Be thoughtful with what content you address to `slot="hover-content"`, as the content available via "hover" will be transient and non-interactive.

 ### Placement